LAST UPDATED AUGUST 5, 2022

 Bielefelder chickens are autosexing, hefty dual purpose birds which begin to lay at six months.
-This breed lays an impressive 230 big beautiful brown eggs annually.
+This breed lays an impressive 230-260 big beautiful brown eggs annually starting at 23 weeks old.
+The eggs start off small, and gain size as the hens reach full weight about a month after they begin to lay.
 Their eggs can be light brown with a pinkish hue to tan with big irregular speckles.
 Not only do they make an excellent choice for a homestead as a dual purpose active forager, they are know to be calm and gentle, therefore are a good choice for farms with small children.

 Our hatchery is closed for Spring 2022.
 We traveled 2,968-miles in May to collect excellent stock from several states along East Coast, including our first ever bantams and quail.
 We have live mealworms for sale in the meantime.